 A boost: When the weather's bumming you out, swipe on a bright red or pink; check out Cover Girl Nail Slicks in Very Cherry, $2.

-?
+Polish like a pro?
 Store nail polish in the fridge -- it'll last longer and dry more quickly on application.

 ?
 Don't shake the bottle -- that creates air bubbles.
 Gently roll it between your hands to mix the polish.